Ms Nerida O'Loughlin, Chair

 In his telecommunications regulatory practice, Chris has advised governments and corporate clients on competition, consumer impacts, economic regulation and access to infrastructure.
 As the principal regulatory adviser to the Papua New Guinea government on comprehensive reforms of the Information and Communications Technology sector in PNG, he guided the government in the reformulation of the National ICT Policy, and the development and implementation of a new regulatory framework for the ICT sector in PNG.

 Ms Fiona Cameron, Full-time Member

 Fiona Cameron joins the ACMA from Screen Australia, where she was Chief Operating Officer since 2008.
 Prior to this role she was a General Manager with DMG Radio Australia, responsible for launching the new radio brand Nova in Melbourne.
 Fiona has worked across state and federal government in portfolios as varied as education, regional development and communications.
 She has been a Director of AFTRS and Commercial Radio Australia.

-Ms Anita Jacoby, Associate Member
+Ms Anita Jacoby AM, Associate Member

 Appointed Associate Member from 5 August 2018 for five years

 Appointed Part-time Member from 5 August 2013 for five years